opencode-mait/opencode-mait.github.io/README.md

-# ilugd.github.io
+# opencode-mait.github.io
-Homepage of Indian Linux User Group Delhi and National Capital Region(NCR).
+Homepage of The Open Source Software Community of MAIT, New Delhi, India.